aunetx/apps-to-panel/README.md

 ./export-zip.sh
 ```

-This will create the file `apps-to-panel@leavitals.zip` with the extension, following the rules for publishing
+This will create the file `apps-to-panel@aunetx.zip` with the extension, following the rules for publishing
 at extensions.gnome.org.